 When the Broomfield Community Foundation makes a grant, the media are usually more interested in hearing directly from you about the people who will benefit rather than receiving a press release from the Foundation.
 Because you are most familiar with your organization’s programs, your outcomes in the community, and the impact the Foundation’s support will have, your help is invaluable in effectively spreading the word about your grant projects.

 You agreed, in the General Grant Terms and Understanding that you completed at the outset of the granting process, to acknowledge the Foundation in any publicity or supported programs.
 Following are suggestions which will help you accomplish this:

 - Include news of your grant in any publications you produce for internal or external distribution, such as newsletters, brochures, annual reports, printed programs, etc.

-- Issue a press release about your grant and send to the Broomfield Enterprise, Broomfielder Magazine, or any other media entity that covers the Broomfield area.
+- Issue a press release about your grant and send to the Broomfield Enterprise, Our Broomfield, Broomfield Leader, or any other media entity that covers the Broomfield area.